 The first approach (supported in the W3C working group by Stanford) is to view RDF data as a knowledge base of triples.
-Triple [Sintek and Decker, 2002], the successor of SiLRI (Simple Logic-based RDF Interpreter) [Decker et al., 1998], maps RDF metadata to a knowledge base in Horn Logic (replacing Frame Logic).
-A similar approach is taken in Metalog [Marchiori and Saarela, 1998], which matches triples to predicates in Datalog, a subset of Horn Logic.
-In this way one can query RDF descriptions at a high level of abstraction: the querying takes place at a logical layer that supports inference [Guha et al., 1998].
+Triple [35], the successor of SiLRI (Simple Logic-based RDF Interpreter) [13], maps RDF metadata to a knowledge base in Horn Logic (replacing Frame Logic).
+A similar approach is taken in Metalog [28], which matches triples to predicates in Datalog, a subset of Horn Logic.
+In this way one can query RDF descriptions at a high level of abstraction: the querying takes place at a logical layer that supports inference [18].

 The second approach (proposed by IBM) builds upon the XML serialization of RDF.
 In the "RDF for XML" project (recently removed), an RDF API is proposed on top of the IBM AlphaWork's XML 4 Java parser.
-In the context of the same project a declarative query language for RDF (RDF Query) [Malhotra and Sundaresan, 1998] was created for which both input and output are resource containers.
+In the context of the same project a declarative query language for RDF (RDF Query) [27] was created for which both input and output are resource containers.
 One of the nice features of this query language is that it proposes operators similar to the relational algebra, leaving the possibility to reuse some of the 25 years experience with relational databases.
 Unfortunately, the language fails to include the inference rules specific to RDF Schema, loosing description semantics.

 Stefan Kokkelink goes even further with the second approach proposing RDF query and transformation languages that extend existing XML technologies.
-Similarly to XPath, he defines RDFPath [Kokkelink, 2001] for locating information in an RDF graph.
+Similarly to XPath, he defines RDFPath [24] for locating information in an RDF graph.
 The location step and the filter constructs were present also in XPath, but the primary selection construct is new in this language.
 With the RDF graph being a forest, one needs to specify from which trees the selection will be made.
-RDFT is an RDF declarative transformation language a la XSLT [Kay, 2005], while RQuery, an RDF query language, is obtained by replacing XPath [Berglund et al., 2005] with RDFPath in XQuery [Boag et al., 2005].
+RDFT is an RDF declarative transformation language a la XSLT [22], while RQuery, an RDF query language, is obtained by replacing XPath [5] with RDFPath in XQuery [9].
 However, this approach is not using the features specific for RDF, as the RDF Schema is being completely neglected.

-The third approach (coming from ICS-FORTH in Greece) uses the RDF Graph Model for defining the RDF query language RQL [Karvounarakis et al., 2002].
-It extends previous work on semistructured query languages (e.g., path expressions, filtering capabilities, etc.) [Catell et al., 2000] with RDF peculiarities.
+The third approach (coming from ICS-FORTH in Greece) uses the RDF Graph Model for defining the RDF query language RQL [21].
+It extends previous work on semistructured query languages (e.g. path expressions, filtering capabilities etc.) [11] with RDF peculiarities.
 Its strength lies in the ability to uniformly query both RDF descriptions and schemas.
-Compared to the previous approach it exploits the inference given in the RDF Schema (e.g., multiple classification of resources, taxonomies of classes and properties, etc.) making it the most advanced RDF query language proposed so far.
+Compared to the previous approach it exploits the inference given in the RDF Schema (e.g. multiple classification of resources, taxonomies of classes and properties etc.) making it the most advanced RDF query language proposed so far.

-Other query languages for RDF have been proposed during the last years: we name Algae [Prud'hommeaux, 2002] (W3C) and rdfDB Query Language [Guha, 2000] (Netscape) as graph matching query languages.
-RDF query languages similar to rdfDB Query Language are: RDFQL [Intellidimension Inc, 2002], David Allsop's RDF query language [Allsopp et al., 2002], SquishQL [Miller, 2002], and RDQL [Seaborne, 2001] (HP Labs) an implementation of SquishQL on top of the Jena RDF API [McBride, 2001] (HP Labs).
-Some other proposed RDF APIs are: Wilbur [Lassila, 2001] (Nokia), the RDF API from Stanford [Melnik, 2001], and Redland [Beckett, 2003].
-DAML Query Language (DQL), a query language for ontology knowledge expressed in DAML+OIL [Connolly et al., 2001] (built on top of RDF), is currently under development.
+Other query languages for RDF have been proposed during the last years: we name Algae [33] (W3C) and rdfDB Query Language [17] (Netscape) as graph matching query languages.
+RDF query languages similar to rdfDB Query Language are: RDFQL [20], David Allsop's RDF query language [1], SquishQL [32], and RDQL [34] (HP Labs) an implementation of SquishQL on top of the Jena RDF API [29] of Brian McBride (HP Labs).
+Some other proposed RDF APIs are: Wilbur [25] (Nokia), the RDF API of Sergey Melnik [31] (Stanford), and Redland [3].
+DAML Query Language (DQL), a query language for ontology knowledge expressed in DAML+OIL [12] (built on top of RDF), is currently under development.